itflow-org/itflow/.github/ISSUE_TEMPLATE/support.md

 --

-To discuss a security issue, please see: https://i.imgur.com/P03o0Sy.png
+To privately discuss a security issue, please see https://github.com/itflow-org/itflow/security